-All visitors are required to report to the Gatehouse where they are issued with a visitors badge.
+All visitors are required to report to the Gatehouse, where they are issued with a visitors badge which must be returned by the visitor upon departure.

 Further information is contained in the Security and Access Control Policy.

 3.10.20 Control of Access to Risky Areas